Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Methods

 \subsubsection{Participant Recruitment}

-We recruited participants who had purchase history on livestream platforms in China.
-We used the snowball sampling method to recruit participants.
-We disseminated the recruitment flyers through researchers' social networks and also asked the participants to spread the recruitment to their acquaintances.
-Once one agreed to participate in the interview, we asked the person to fill out a survey.
-This survey includes questions such as ``Have you ever watched livestream for shopping?'' ``How frequently do you watch livestream?'' ``Have you ever bought products on livestream?'' ``What platform(s) do you watch livestream?''
+Participants who had purchase history on livestream platforms in China were recruited to participate using snowball sampling.
+Recruitment flyers were disseminated through researchers' social networks and the research team also asked participants to spread the recruitment flyers to their acquaintances.
+Once one agreed to participate in the interview, they were asked to complete a screening survey.
+This survey included questions such as ``Have you ever watched livestream for shopping?'', ``How frequently do you watch livestream?'', ``Have you ever bought products on livestream?'', ``What platform(s) do you watch livestream?'', and so on.

-We received 23 responses in total.
-We filtered out the respondents who did not have purchase history on livestream platforms or did not provide contact information.
-In total, we interviewed 13 participants.
-Out of the 13 participants, 11 participants are female.
-All participants had a high school degree or higher, and they were from both cities and towns in China.
-All had online shopping experiences either from Taobao or Douyin or both before the interview study.
-The participants' information is summarized in~\autoref{tab:participants}.
-According to a China livestream e-commerce user report in 2020, the ratio of male users to female users on Taobao and Douyin livestream commerce platforms was about 3:7, and users aged between 18 and 40 was about 85\%~\cite{oratings2020live}.
-In general, our interview participant sample represents the user population on the two platforms with a slight skew to female.
+Twenty-three responses to this survey were received.
+We filtered out the respondents who did not have purchase history on livestream platforms or did not provide contact information and interviewed participants from the remaining responses.
+We kept tracking the insights reported by participants while interviewing participants and found no more new insights reported by P11, P12, and P13.
+Thus, we stopped recruiting participants.
+In total, we interviewed 13 participates. \autoref{tab:participants} presents the participants' demographic information.
+Out of the 13 participants, 11 participants were female.
+All participants had a high school degree or higher and were from cities or towns in China.
+All had online shopping experiences either from Taobao or TikTok or both before the interview.
+According to a China livestream e-commerce user report in 2020, the ratio of male users to female users on Taobao and TikTok livestream commerce platforms was about 3:7, and users aged between 18 and 40 was about 85\%~\cite{oratings2020live}.
+Thus, our participant sample represented the user population on the two platforms with a slight skew towards female.